 The Point to Point Transport Commissioner is appointed by the Minister for Transport and Roads under the Point to Point Transport (Taxis and Hire Vehicles) Act 2016 (the Act) and the Point to Point Transport (Taxis and Hire Vehicles) Regulation 2017 (the Regulation).
 The Commissioner has a team of staff (the Commission) appointed to the Transport Service to support him to undertake his functions under the Act and Regulation and work closely with the point to point transport industry.

-Each year, the Minister outlines his expectations relating to the Commissioner’s service delivery priorities.
+Each year, the Minister outlines her expectations relating to the Commissioner’s service delivery priorities.
 Read the current Statement of Expectations.

 Functions of the Point to Point Transport Commissioner